tschmidty69/homeassistant-config/jarvis/README.md

 ```
 Install and configure aws cli as per
 https://docs.aws.amazon.com/polly/latest/dg/getting-started-cli.html
-Installed in /home/<user>/.local/bin, configure with aws configure
+Installed in /home/<user>/.aws, configure with aws configure
-and provide key, secret, etc.
+and provide key, secret, etc. Best practice is to create an IAM
+user and give tehm permission to just polly

+Edit the jarvis_says.sh file and substitute your profile name and which voice you would like to use

 Edit /etc/snips.toml, change TTS config to contain following 3 lines
 ```